-There is a fine TV screen on the far wall from the entrance door, very handy for sporting events.
+There was a fine TV screen on the far wall from the entrance door, very handy for sporting events.

-Talking about sporting events, it has been known that you can get excellent tips here during Listowels Harvest racing Festival in September, a few of the jockeys stop off here for a drink after the days racing and you never know what you might hear.
+Talking about sporting events, it has been known that you can get excellent tips here during Listowels Harvest racing Festival in September, a few of the jockeys stop off in the Village, at JJ`s Bar, a more modern watering just as you enter Asdee.
+They Jockeys relax and chat here for a drink after the days racing and you never know what you might hear.